yasimba/ParkingManagementSystem/README.md

  joomla

-For the Broadcom Development Platforms available from the parts crib /etc/xrdp/xrdp.ini has the username and password set as per:
- [xrdp1]
-Name=sesman-Xvnc
-Lib=libnc.so
-Username=pi
-Password=raspberry
-Ip=127.0.0.1
-Port=-1

-They also have the static IP set via: /boot/cmdline.txt as per: dwc_otg.lpm_enable=0 console=ttyAMA0,115200 console=tty1 root=/dev/mmcblk0p6 rootfstype=ext4 elavator=deadline fsck.repair=yes rootwait ip=169.254.0.2
-on your device you may need:
-dwc_otg.lpm_enable=0 console=ttyAMA0,115200 console=tty1 root=/dev/mmcblk0p7 rootfstype=ext4 elavator=deadline fsck.repair=yes rootwait ip=169.254.0.2
-or:
-dwc_otg.lpm_enable=0 console=serial0,115200 console=tty1 root=/dev/mmcblk0p2 rootfstype=ext4 elavator=deadline fsck.repair=yes rootwait splash plymouth.ignore-serial-consoles ip=169.254.0.2

-6. Things to consider for your particular application: boot options (Gui to terminal), and permissions when auto mounting usb keys.
+12. Things to consider for your particular application: boot options (Gui to terminal), and permissions when auto mounting usb keys.

-1. Use <http://sourceforge.net/projects/win32diskimager/> to read the image into a file.
+13. Use <http://sourceforge.net/projects/win32diskimager/> to read the image into a file.

     1. Note that apt-get puts the installed packages into